-The Council has £3m of PWLB long-term debt as at 31st March 2017 and £0.95m loan from the Hampshire Community Bank amounting to £3.95m in total.
-The Council did not commit to convert any of its short-term borrowing into long-term borrowing in the year 2016-17 as market conditions remained favourable in relation to the holding of short-term borrowing.
+The Council has £52m of PWLB long-term debt as at 31st March 2018 and £0.95m loan from the Hampshire Community Bank amounting to £52.95m in total.
+The Council converted £50m of its short-term borrowing into long-term borrowing in the year 2017-18 as market conditions at the time were favourable and it was considered prudent to do so.